Zapper-fi/protocol/docs/api-intro/NFT Balances.md

 ---

-*Get most valuable NFTs owned by a user. *
+`NftUserTokenListQuery` returns the the NFTs owned by an address.

 ```sh
 uery NftUserTokenListQuery(